 If you’re concerned about your child ruining their braces from Halloween candy, you may want to consider participating in the Teal Pumpkin Project.

-According to Taste of Home, The Teal Pumpkin Project is an effort by the Food Allergy Research & Education (FARE) organization to raise awareness of food allergies and promote inclusion of all trick-or-treaters during the Halloween season.
+According to Taste of Home, The Teal Pumpkin Project is an effort by the Food Allergy Research & Education (FARE) organization to raise awareness of food allergies and promote the inclusion of all trick-or-treaters during the Halloween season.

 While your child may or may not have food allergies, this is a great way to avoid sifting through the candy to make sure your child doesn’t get a caramel that could dislodge their brackets.